-In December 2008, we entered into a worldwide strategic alliance with GSK to discover, develop, and commercialize toll-like receptor ("TLR") inhibitors.
+In December 2008, we entered into a worldwide strategic alliance with GSK to discover, develop and commercialize toll-like receptor ("TLR") inhibitors.
 We received an initial payment of \$10 million and agreed to conduct research and early clinical development in up to four programs.
-In 2011, we earned \$15 million in milestone payments related to the initiation of Phase 1 and proof-of-mechanism clinical trials of DV1179 in systemic lupus erythematosus patients and expanded our collaboration with GSK to develop a TLR8 inhibitor.
+In 2011, we earned \$15 million in milestone payments related to the initiation of Phase 1 and proof-of-mechanism clinical trials of DV1179 in systemic lupus erythematosus patients and expansion of our collaboration with GSK to develop a TLR8 inhibitor.
 We are eligible to receive future development milestone payments which we have determined to be substantive milestones.
-GSK can exercise its exclusive option to license each program upon achievement of certain events, and we are eligible to receive contingent option exercise payments.
+GSK can exercise its exclusive option to license each program upon achievement of certain events and we are eligible to receive contingent option exercise payments.
 If GSK exercises an option, GSK would carry out further development and commercialization of the corresponding products.
-We are eligible to receive tiered, up to double-digit royalties on sales of any products originating from the collaboration, and have retained an option to co-develop and co-promote one product under this agreement.
+We are eligible to receive tiered, up to double-digit royalties on sales of any products originating from the collaboration and have retained an option to co-develop and co-promote one product under this agreement.

 Revenue from the initial payment from GSK was deferred and is being recognized over the expected period of performance under the agreement which is estimated to be seven years.
-For the three months ended June 30, 2012 and 2011, we recognized revenue of \$0.4 million in each period related to the initial payment.
-For the six months ended June 30, 2012 and 2011, we recognized revenue of \$0.7 million in each period related to the initial payment.
-As of June 30, 2012 and December 31, 2011, deferred revenue relating to the initial payment was \$4.9 million and \$5.7 million, respectively.
-During the quarter ended June 30, 2011, we received from GSK.
+For the three months ended September 30, 2012 and 2011, we recognized revenue of \$0.4 million in each period, respectively, related to the initial payment.
+For the nine months ended September 30, 2012 and 2011, we recognized revenue of \$1.1 million in each period, respectively, related to the initial payment.
+As of September 30, 2012 and December 31, 2011, deferred revenue relating to the initial payment was \$4.6 million and \$5.7 million, respectively.
+For the three and nine months ended September 30, 2011, we recorded \$6 million in revenue from a milestone payment we received from GSK.

 Absent early termination, the agreement will expire when all of GSK's payment obligations expire.
 Either party may terminate the agreement early upon written notice if the other party commits an uncured material breach of the agreement.
 Either party may terminate the agreement in the event of insolvency of the other party.
-GSK also has the option to terminate the agreement without cause, upon prior written notice within a specified window of time dependent upon the stage of clinical development of the programs.
+GSK also has the option to terminate the agreement without cause upon prior written notice within a specified window of time dependent upon the stage of clinical development of the programs.